Developing your own colour film

 4. Once your chemicals are up to the correct temperature (you’ll hear it beep) start your timer and immediately pour your developer into the film tank.

-5. Agitate/flip the tank upside down 4 times every 30 seconds, it’ll take 3:30 to develop a roll of standard colour film.
-Use the timer app to help with this.
+5. Traditonally you would agitate/flip the tank upside down 4 times every 30 seconds, it’ll take 3:30 to develop a roll of standard colour film.
+But after trying several methods I personally recommend flipping the tank on it’s side and rolling it back and forth constantly during the development and blix stages as it’ seems to give a more even development with less room for errors.

 6. Once the developing time is complete, pour out the solution and then repeat the same method of inversions with the Blix, you should do the Blix stage for about 8 minutes.